Fire Emblem: The Blazing Blade: Gameplay

 Two characters on the combat screen in Fire Emblem: a cavalier attacks a brigand.
 Displayed are the respective characters' names, health, and battle statistics (hit rate, damage, and critical rate from top to bottom).

 Fire Emblem is a tactical role-playing game in which players take the role of story protagonists Lyn, Eliwood, and Hector as they navigate story-driven missions across the fictional continent of Elibe.
-The player takes on the role of a mostly-unseen tactician directing their army.
-The single-player campaign is divided into chapters which generally begin with story elements presented through the use of scenes animated with still images of the main characters, then followed by a battle with an enemy; after each battle, the player is given the opportunity to save their progress.
+The player takes on the role of a mostly unseen tactician directing their army.
+The single-player campaign is divided into chapters which generally begin with story elements presented through the use of scenes animated with still images of the main characters, then followed by a battle with an enemy; after each battle, the player is allowed to save their progress.
 In-game currency is gained either through battles in the game's various arenas or through other means, rather than from defeating units.
-Currency can be used to buy new items and weapons at merchants at specific locations within maps.
+Currency can be used to buy new items and weapons from merchants at specific locations within maps.
 Items can also be exchanged between units before and during battles.

 Battles in the main plotline occur on maps organized into square grids.
 Battle actions are governed by a turn-based system in which every unit on both sides is allotted a chance to move and act.
 During gameplay, weather and terrain effects appear, such as fog of war or other environmental elements that can be manipulated to any side's advantage, affecting the progress of battle.
 Units are split among player, enemy and allied non-player character (NPC) factions.
-Each unit's movement, range and attack range is displayed when selected.
+Each unit's movement, range, and attack range are displayed when selected.
 The player must clear a map or achieve specified conditions to advance the campaign: these objectives vary between defeating all enemies (or just their leader), defending positions for some time, capturing strongholds, or rescuing/defending NPCs.
 When engaging a targeted unit with the player's selected unit, the battle map scene transitions into an aiding transaction or direct combat between the player's current unit and their target, depending on whether that target is friend/ally or foe, respectively, with animations playing out appropriately.
 When hit with an attack, a character loses health points (HP).
 For player characters, HP can be restored with items or by units with healing magic; it can also be regained by standing in forts, gates or castles, or using a special spell that replenishes health based on damage dealt to an enemy.